 Functional medicine is a patient-centred, science-based approach that focuses on identifying and addressing the root causes of disease.
-Rather than treating symptoms in isolation, functional medicine looks at the complex web of interactions in a patient's history, physiology, and lifestyle that can lead to illness.
+The Institute for Functional Medicine has been instrumental in establishing the evidence base for this methodology.
+Rather than treating symptoms in isolation, functional medicine examines the complex web of interactions in a patient's history, physiology, and lifestyle that can lead to illness.

 In the context of women's health, this means going beyond a standard consultation to explore: